aptgetinfo/telegram_bot01/Readme.md

 3. Enter your phone number
 4. Enter the code recived on your telegram messenger
 5. Copy paste the given  String to STRING_SESSION in env config
+6. Upon Login you should recive a message with the same account on telegram
-6. Run on Local Machine `npm run dev`
+7. Run on Local Machine `npm run dev`
-7. Run Production on Heroku after setting up configs of Production `npm start`
+8. Run Production on Heroku after setting up configs of Production `npm start`

+## Methods
+* Get Admins Name
+  `[GET]` {url}/getAdminOfGroup/:groupName

+* Send Message to Admins
+  `[POST]` {url}/msgAdminOfGroup/:groupName
+  JSON BODY  {"message":"Your custom message"}